hacl-star/hacl-star/README.md

 for popular cryptographic primitives and to verify them for memory safety, functional correctness, and secret independence.

-More details about the library and its design can be found in our ACM CCS 2017 research paper:
+More details about the HACL* library and its design can be found in our ACM CCS 2017 research paper:
 https://eprint.iacr.org/2017/536

 All our code is written and verified in [F\*] and then compiled to C via